 The Counselling Centre

-University is stressful to many students.
-Most students cope well but some do not and their behaviour can become worrisome.
+University can be stressful for many students.
+Most students cope well but some do not and their behaviour can become concerning.
 Sometimes students come from families where they did not learn effective coping skills.
-In general, you should consider becoming involved with a student in distress when you have noticed or become aware of an inability to function academically, personally, and/or socially.
-Becoming involved does not mean you listen frequently to their problems or advise them.
-Being involved means linking the student with the appropriate resources to help them and then following up.
+In general, you should become involved with a student in distress when you notice changes in their behaviour or become aware of an inability to function academically, personally and/or socially.
+Becoming involved does not mean you listen to their problems or advise them frequently.
+Becoming involved means connecting the student with the most appropriate resources to support them while offering to follow up.

-For more information check out The Counselling Centre booklet on how to help a student in distress.
+For more information check out The Counselling Centre booklet on How to Help A Student in Distress at the following link: https://drive.google.com/open?id=1V77GINWkuKcyM1xQYZR3fXMP7GMvvk0z